orthanc-mirrors/orthanc-book/Sphinx/source/users/anonymization.rst

       "Path" : "/studies/1c3f7bf4-85b4aa20-236e6315-5d450dcc-3c1bcf28"
     }

-Pay attention to the fact that Orthanc implements safety checks to preserve the :ref:`DICOM model of the real world <model-world>`.
-These checks prevent the modification of some tags that are known to belong to a level in the patient/study/series/instance hierarchy that is higher than the level that corresponds to the REST API call.
-For instance, the tag ``PatientID`` cannot be modified if using the ``/studies/{id}/modify`` route (in the latter case, the ``/patients/{id}/modify`` route must be used, cf. next section).
-You also have to set the ``Force`` argument to ``true`` if modifying one of the :ref:`DICOM identifiers tags <orthanc-ids>` (i.e. ``PatientID``, ``StudyInstanceUID``, ``SeriesInstanceUID`` and ``SOPInstanceUID``).
+Up to version 1.11.2, Orthanc implemented safety checks to preserve the :ref:`DICOM model of the real world <model-world>`.
+These checks prevented the modification of some tags that are known to belong to a level in the patient/study/series/instance hierarchy that is higher than the level that corresponds to the REST API call.
+For instance, the tag ``PatientID`` could not be modified if using the ``/studies/{id}/modify`` route (in the latter case, the ``/patients/{id}/modify`` route had to be used, cf. next section).
+These sanity checks have been loosened in more recent versions and users must be very careful to preserve the DICOM model when updating these tags (e.g. if you modify the ``PatientID`` at study level, also make sure to modify all other Patient related tags (``PatientName``, ``PatientBirthDate``, ...)).

+Also note that you have to set the ``Force`` argument to ``true`` if modifying one of the :ref:`DICOM identifiers tags <orthanc-ids>` (i.e. ``PatientID``, ``StudyInstanceUID``, ``SeriesInstanceUID`` and ``SOPInstanceUID``).